conan-io/conan-io.github.io/_posts/2021-05-10-New-conan-release-1-36.markdown

     self.cpp_info.components["mycomponent"].build_modules.append(os.path.join("lib", "mypkg_bm.cmake"))

-As the complexity of this datastructure grew, it started to feel like we've exceeded the appropriate use of the dictionary model for multiple reasons.
+As the complexity of this data structure grew, it started to feel like we've exceeded the appropriate use of the dictionary model for multiple reasons.
 For example, there are multiple generators for the `CMake` build system, and we know that development teams create their own as well.
 In most cases like the examples